Symmetry-Dimensions-Inc/Registration_Neural_Network/README.md

 # DCPCR
-DCPCR: Deep Compressed Point Cloud Registration in Large-Scale Outdoor Environments
+DCPCR: Deep Compressed Point Cloud Registration in Large-Scale Outdoor Environments This work has been tested on Ubuntu using RTX 3060 GPU.
 ## How to get started (with docker)

 Install nvida-docker.